VIC.GOV.AU | Policy and Advisory Library

 Rights may be subject to reasonable limits that can be demonstrably justified in a free and democratic society taking into account factors such as the nature of the right, the importance and purpose of the limitation, and whether any less restrictive means could reasonably achieve the same purpose.

-• Schools are encouraged to consider ways of accommodating a student’s human rights under the Charter (for example right to equal and effective protection from discrimination) while maintaining a suitable standard of dress and appearance, for example, through an exemption process, or through providing suitable options within the dress code.
+• School councils are encouraged to consider ways of accommodating a student’s human rights under the Charter (for example right to equal and effective protection from discrimination) while maintaining a suitable standard of dress and appearance, for example, through an exemption process, or through providing suitable options within the student dress code.

-• It is important to note that that this does not supersede students right to feel safe and comfortable at school.
+• This does not supersede students' right to feel safe and comfortable at school.

 Implementing and enforcing student dress codes